bman46/Arduino-Gaming-Assistant/README.md

   - Download the gamestate_integration_ArduinoTemp.cfg
   - Place the file in the CS:GO cfg folder:
     - for example: ```D:\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\```
-  -CS:GO Support thanks to the [CSGSI Library](https://github.com/rakijah/CSGSI)
+  - CS:GO Support thanks to the [CSGSI Library](https://github.com/rakijah/CSGSI)
   - ##### Note: This should not get you VAC banned as it is supported by valve.
 However, dont go messing around in other folders unless you know what your doing.
 [Read More Here](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration)